viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 In this code:

-- The Python SDK simplifies the verification process by exposing the utility function `from_dm_from_extra`, which handles the check for you.
+- The Python SDK simplifies the verification process by exposing the utility function `from_dm_from_extra`, to see if the caller is the data management service for you.

-- If the boolean is `true`, the function will call the vision service to get detections and return the image if the color is detected, otherwise, it raises `NoCaptureToStoreError()`.
+- If the boolean is `true`, the function will call the vision service to get detections and return the image if the color is detected.
+  Otherwise, it raises `NoCaptureToStoreError()`.

 {{% /tab %}}
 {{% tab name="Go"%}}